AP source: Cruz on vacation in Mexico as storm slams Texas

 In Austin, some hospitals faced a loss in water pressure and in some cases, heat.

+Cruz’s office has declined to release any details about the family vacation, but his staff reached out to the Houston Police Department on Wednesday afternoon to say the senator would be arriving at the airport, according to department spokeswoman Jodi Silva.
+She said officers “monitored his movements” while Cruz was at the airport.

+Silva could not say whether such requests are typical for Cruz’s travel or whether his staff has made a similar request for his return flight.

-Cruz was a leading Republican voice even before he ran for president in 2016.
-In more recent years, he has positioned himself as a key ally of Donald Trump with an eye toward a potential second White House bid.
+Cruz has been demonized by the left even before he ran for president in 2016.
+In more recent years, he has positioned himself as a Trump loyalist with an eye toward a potential second White House bid.

 The Texas senator, who once described Trump as a “pathological liar,” championed the-then president’s call to block the certification last month of Democrat Joe Biden’s election victory.
 That stand led to calls for Cruz’s resignation after a violent mob stormed the Capitol as Congress was affirming Biden’s win.

-“You lied about the election.
-The Capitol was attacked.
-Sen. Cruz: Resign,” reads billboards put up across Texas by the anti-Trump Republican Accountability Project.
+“Ted Cruz had already proven to be an enemy to our democracy by inciting an insurrection.
+Now, he is proving to be an enemy to our state by abandoning us in our greatest time of need,” Texas Democratic Party Chair Gilberto Hinojosa said Thursday.
+“For the 21st time, the Texas Democratic Party calls on Ted Cruz to resign or be expelled from office.”

-Cruz’s office dismissed the criticism.
+Cruz’s office dismissed calls for his resignation earlier in the month.

-“The left – and some grifters on the right – are consumed by partisan anger and rage,” his office said in a written statement earlier in the month.
+“The left – and some grifters on the right – are consumed by partisan anger and rage,” his office said in a written statement.
 “Sen. Cruz will continue to work for 29 million Texans in the Senate.”

 Peoples reported from New York.